15 of the Best Teacher Lunch Bags | Insulated & Durable Picks

 It looks borderline military grade – so perhaps this one is perfect for all those middle school teachers on the frontlines?
 Hah.

-Two Tone Lunch Bag
+Two Tone Colorblocked Lunch Bag – Stylish & Affordable for Teachers

 These are the best lunch bags for teachers who prefer a stylish look at a low price.
 There are several different color options in this insulated lunch tote.
 I like the fact that they’re up front about the fact that an ice pack or two is still required to keep your food cool.
 Honestly, most teachers I know use a classroom fridge anyway.

-The Stanley Manly Man Lunch Box
+The Stanley Manly Man Lunch Box for Teachers with an Appetite

 Honestly, this lunch box looks more like something you’d carry to a worksite, but teaching is like that sometimes.
 If you’re looking for something with a rugged appearance, or else just have major brand allegiance to the Stanley brand since those jugs took over the universe, this may be one of the best lunch boxes for you.
 It’s giving road trips and field trip vibes, I think!

-The Bentgo Stackable Salad Bowl
+Bentgo Stackable Salad Bowl – Spacious & Clever for Teacher Lunches

 Here’s a great idea for teachers who aren’t big into snacking – or else keep all their snacks in the classroom.
 If all you require is a hefty bowl for salads or soups, this one fits the bill.
 I like the clever stackable design for toppings and dressing.

-PackIt Freezable Lunch Bag – Hampton Collection
+PackIt Freezable Lunch Bag – Hampton Collection for Cool, No-Ice Lunches

 If you don’t want to fool with ice packs, this is a great solution!
 You freeze the entire bag (assuming you’ve got space in your freezer), and then the special freezable gel liner inside the walls of the bag keep your lunch nice and cool all morning.